bsaul/causalFoundations/README.md

-# Intensions of the Foundations Forum
+# Intentions of the Foundations Forum

 The vision of the Foundations Forum is to foster collegial discussions on the foundations of causality.